bradford-hamilton/Ruby-On-Quails/guides/source/generators.md

 Generator methods
 -----------------

-The following are methods available for both generators and templates for Rails.
+The following are methods available for both generators and templates for Quails.

 NOTE: Methods provided by Thor are not covered this guide and can be found in [Thor's documentation](http://rdoc.info/github/erikhuda/thor/master/Thor/Actions.html)